 Dr. Lauren has written an article to accompany her classes.
 The article below covers some of the basics of pet first aid and provides a list of equipment for stocking a pet first aid kit.
 Lauren will be expanding on these ideas in future articles as well.

 Without further ado, I present the following article written by Lauren Pugliese, DVM….

-This past weekend I had the unique experience to teach at the Lone Star Medics Tactical and Field Medicine Conference.
+This past weekend I had the unique experience to teach at the Rangemaster Tactical Conference.
 Admittedly, I sort of fell into this because of my lack of ability to say “no” very well.
 However, I am glad I didn’t decline this invitation because it was a fantastic experience.
 While I felt somewhat out of place, most attendees felt I covered a gap in their general emergency preparedness plan by addressing how to handle emergencies for animals.

 A good, accessible resource is the American Red Cross Pet First Aid app.
 It includes basic instructions with diagrams on how to perform first aid maneuvers and has a way to store important medical information for your pet.

 These are just some suggestions to get you started.
 I wish you and your furry family members all the safety there is to have and applaud you in considering their well-being in your planning.